One Twenty Two

-"One Twenty Two" is a single by the American rock band Botch.
-The song was released as a digital single on August 24, 2022 and will serve as a bonus track on the reissue of Botch's We Are the Romans, to be released on November 4, 2022 through Sargent House.
-The single marks the first Botch release since 061502 in 2006 and first release with new material since An Anthology of Dead Ends in 2002.
-Despite regrouping to write and record the song, the members of Botch have stated the band has not reunited and is not active.
+"One Twenty Two" is a single by the American metal band Botch.
+The song was released as a digital single on August 24, 2022 and was included as a bonus track on the 2022 reissue of Botch's We Are the Romans through Sargent House.
+The single marks the first and only Botch release since 061502 in 2006 and first release with new material since An Anthology of Dead Ends in 2002.
+Despite regrouping to write and record the song, the members of Botch stated at the time of the song's release that the band has not reunited and was not active.
+However, Botch would go on to tour the world in 2023–2024.